Vaccine clinic draws over 100 DSCR employees

+“We’ve used trial and error from other clinics in the past, so we were able to come up with a more efficient way to guide people through the process,” Kennedy said.
+“Chief Rodgers has years of experience conducting flu shot clinics, and he and Adrienne [Moore] were able to take that knowledge and apply it to the setup.”

+Other safety precautions included social distancing, sanitizing frequently held items like pens and clipboards and providing sanitation stations.

-Carl Allen, the deputy director in Defense Logistics Agency Aviation’s Procurement Process Support Directorate, was one of the vaccine recipients during a pop-up vaccine clinic held April 27, 2021, at Defense Supply Center Richmond, Virginia.
-Allen said he chose to receive the vaccine out of concern for others’ health.
+Carl Allen, the deputy director of the Procurement Process Support Directorate, said he chose to receive the vaccine out of concern for others’ health, including his parents and in-laws.
+Allen took advantage of the installation clinic’s easy access.

+“All I had to do was respond to an email,” he said.
+“I filled out a sheet of paper and showed up with my ID.”

+Supply Systems Analyst Diana Hanke, who works in the Order Fulfillment Division of the Business Process Support Directorate, also considered the pop-up clinic a convenient option.

 |Date Taken: